apella1/apella1/README.md

 - 👋 Hi, I’m John Apella.

 - 👀 I’m a Fullstack JavaScript and Python developer.

-- 👀 Here is a portfolio of the projects I've been working on. johnapella.me

 - 🌱 I’m currently learning NodeJS and Express.